 Instagram has become one of my favourite places to share my makes and meet new crafty friends.
 And I’ve realised that as a consequence, I’ve been neglecting the blog.
 I’m sorry!
 But instagram is also where I met the lovely Elise from Elise and Emelie.
 She’s a talented maker, and she recently designed a beautiful applique heart mini quilt that she calls ‘Hearts of Friendship’.
-Very generously, she made the pattern available as a free download in her Craftsy Store.
 The traditional applique and hand-quilting really appealed to me so I joined her recent sew-along and made my own version.

 Martina from Ava & Neve had just sent me a gorgeous bundle of Liberty Tana Lawn fabrics as part of her monthly Liberty Society subscription.
 They made such a deliciously delicate bundle that I just knew they would be perfect for this project.